ThanedhS/cpsc-351-project-1/README.md

 in the main loop and small errors such as incorrect parameters in the init functions, as well as debugging and testing the program.

-I, Thanedh Sithisombath, contributed by looking up information from the slides and seeing on how should it be done for project.
-I also did some of the Todos and look at the others to see what.
-I also help by providing a way for us to share what we got through github by creating repo for the project.
-I also ask to see what if we are missing from the project requirements.
-Also I try to see if there is anything is wrong in the code because of errors from the program to see if it is testing the program.
+I, Thanedh Sithisombath, contributed by looking up for information for the project from the slides and seeing on how should it be done for project.
+I also did some of the Todos and look at the others Todos.
+I also help my teammates by providing an way for all of us to share what we got through github by creating repository for the project.
+I also ask to see what if there is anything missing from the project requirements.
+Lastly, I try to see if there is anything is wrong in the code because I want to know if there are any kinds of errors that could be fix so that the program will work property.